Reducing wasteful healthcare spending

 These reform measures will ensure the costs of private health insurance for Australian families would be stabilised and upward pressure on premiums would be largely eliminated.

-Medical device prices in Australia are the highest in the world, increasing health insurance premiums for 13 million Australians.
+Medical device prices in Australia are the highest in the world, increasing health insurance premiums for nearly 14 million Australians.

 In Australia, the Government’s Prostheses List set the prices for more than 11,000 items including medical devices like screws and stents used on common surgical procedures like knee and hip replacements.